SAP/openui5-docs/docs/Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_672301f.md

 >

 > Note:
 > By default, you can't run the request in your browser with the `proxy.js` script.
 It throws the following exception: `exception Missing required request header.
 Must specify one of: origin,x-requested-with`.
-If you want to test the service in your browser, you can temporarily comment out the line `requireHeader: ['origin', 'x-requested-with']` from your `proxy.js`.
+If you want to test the service in your browser, you can temporarily comment out the parameter requiring the headers `['origin', 'x-requested-with']` from your `proxy.js`.
 >
 >

-For more information on CORS Anywhere, see [https://www.npmjs.com/package/cors-anywhere](https://www.npmjs.com/package/cors-anywhere).

 ***